 The appeal process will review your case to ensure that appropriate criteria for decision making have been applied.
 Additional medical information is not required and will not affect the appeal decision.

 Sometimes the course for which you’ve applied for an aegrotat pass may be a prerequisite for another course.
 If that course is starting soon and you haven’t yet received a decision, contact your student success team for help.
 You may be able to start the next course (and attend associated tutorials and labs) while the decision is pending.

 Aegrotat passes are ungraded

 When you get an aegrotat pass, you will see a ‘G’ on your transcript instead of a normal passing grade in the C- to A+ range.
 An aegrotat pass is treated as a pass in all other respects.
 You won’t need to repeat the course and you will be eligible for any courses for which the course was a prerequisite (as long as you meet all other requirements).

 There is no GPA value for an aegrotat pass.
 Check with your faculty about if and how your aegrotat pass will affect selection for other courses within that faculty.

 Passing grades and aegrotat passes

 You may feel the passing grade does not reflect your ability in the course.
-In that case, you can apply to your faculty for a letter explaining your performance may have been impaired.
-Your faculty office can tell you how to apply for this letter.
+In that case, you can apply to your faculty for a letter explaining that your performance may have been impaired.
+Your Student Success team can tell you how to apply for this letter.